srl-labs/sros-anysec-macsec-lab/README.md

 Besides displaying the packets to the session or store in a file, its possible to open them directly on Wireshark using a remote SSH connection.

-Follows examples of the SSH comand from a Linux Shell or Windows Comand Prompt:
+Follows examples of the SSH command from a Linux Shell or Windows Command Prompt:

 ```bash
 Syntax: